 An unpleasant environment can cause a whole lot of negative emotions, ranging from sadness, anxiety, to helplessness.
-This raises one’s blood pressure, heart rate, and muscle tensions.
+This raises one’s blood pressure, heart rate, and muscle tension.
 Besides, it inhibits your immune system, which is relied on to protect from diseases.
-To add, “Someone with generalized anxiety disorder might feel as if they’re in an elevated state of anxiety almost all of the time because their brain is signaling that danger is lurking close by.”
+To add, “Someone with a generalized anxiety disorder might feel as if they’re in an elevated state of anxiety almost all of the time because their brain is signaling that danger is lurking close by.”
 Amy Morin LCSW explains.
 This is not good because it will provide fears without basis and cause havoc with your mental health.

 Naturally, the opposite does the reverse of all that.

 Regardless of age, background, or culture, humans always find something of awe in nature.
 One study cited in the book Healing Gardens found that about 2/3 of people choose a natural place to retreat when the stress and pressure get to them.